 Erin S. Karpewicz, Policy and Development Coordinator, brings over 15 years of experience in policy and grant development to ACDS.
 Ms. Karpewicz identifies and successfully applies for a variety of state and federal funding resources while also developing and implementing housing and community development initiatives in partnership with local, regional and state stakeholders.
 She is experienced in administering, implementing and monitoring the use of federal, state and local funds for the county’s housing and community development programs and activities, and excels at leading the county’s public planning processes.
 Before joining ACDS in 2002, she was a policy advisor to Maryland’s Lieutenant Governor on children, youth and family issues and served as an affordable housing program manager and policy coordinator for the Maryland Department of Housing and Community Development’s housing finance agency.

-Janay Brunson administers public service and grants management activities funded through the CDBG, ESG, CoC, and HOPWA program.
-She prepares sub-recipient funding agreements, enforcement of compliance with applicable federal regulations, monitoring of sub-recipient activities, reviewing and approving invoices submitted by sub-recipients and providing technical assistance to service providers.
-Additionally, she supports the preparation of the County’s Consolidated Plan, Annual Action Plan, and CAPER reports.
+David Sims administers public service and community development grants funded through CDBG and the Video Lottery Facility Local Development Council.
+He prepares grantee funding agreements, assists grantees to become and remain compliant with applicable local, state, and federal regulations, monitors grantee programs, reviews and approves grantee invoices and provides technical assistance to service providers.
+Additionally, he supports the preparation of the County’s Consolidated Plan, Annual Action Plan, and CAPER reports

 James Sylvester has more than 25 years of progressively responsible experience directing the financial, grant management and administration areas for both the nonprofit and for-profit sector.
 Mr. Sylvester has extensive experience in the management and financial requirements of the CDBG, HOME, ESG, SHP, and HOPWA funds.
 He is a talented leader with extensive knowledge in working with 2 CFR Part 200, (formerly OMB Circulars) and indirect cost allocation plans.
 Mr. Sylvester has overseen the Corporation’s audit process for the last 20 years, playing a major role in ensuring the Corporation receives an “unqualified” opinion with no findings, questioned costs or disallowed costs.
 He is also responsible for managing the Corporation’s IT needs, personnel processes and procedures, as well as office management needs.